Design Brief Example: How It Should Look Like and What It Should Contain

 Have you ever ordered a design project?
 If yes, you probably know that successful execution depends on mutual understanding between the designer and the customer.

 Usually, to find such common ground, design agencies ask a client to write down the requirements for the project.
 This document is called a design brief.

-At Eleken we used to follow this model, so we know quite a lot about it.
-In this article, we will explain what brief is and how to write a design brief with examples and templates that you can use.
-We will also answer the question “Is it possible to work without a design brief?”
+At Eleken, we used to follow this model, so we know quite a lot about it.
+In this article, we will explain what a brief is and how to write a design brief with examples and templates that you can use.
+We will also answer the question "Is it possible to work without a design brief?"
 Spoiler: yes!